 IRAS – Redesigning for Efficiency and Usability

-This project focused on optimising the IRAS platform to deliver a seamless and user-friendly experience for taxpayers.
-However, due to the sensitive nature of taxpayer data, I am unable to showcase specific screens or designs.
+This project aimed to improve the IRAS platform to make it easier and more user-friendly for taxpayers.
+Due to the sensitive nature of the data, I’m unable to share specific screens or design details.

 Overview of project

-This project aimed to redesign and optimise key features of the IRAS platform, ensuring a seamless and user-friendly experience for taxpayers.
+This project focused on improving key features of the IRAS platform to make it easier and more user-friendly for taxpayers.

 My role